 Be patient, because most of these mouth sores heal after a week or two.
 The tissue inside your mouth begins to "toughen up" as scar tissue forms at the sore spots.
 However, sometimes some of the sores persist or are just too annoying to deal with.

-Some people just can't stand to have sores inside their mouths, even for a few days.
+Some people just can't stand to have sores inside their mouths, even for a few days; they want to top the braces from rubbing.
 If you're one of those people, read on!
 You don't have to suffer with a painful, cut-up mouth.
 There are many products and home remedies that you can use to feel better.

 Warm Salt Water Rinse